Counselling, Psychotherapy & Clinical Psychology

 Person centred therapy is a non-directive, empathic approach.
-It focuses on encouraging and trusting you to find your own way to solutions, through providing a non-judgemental space in which to be heard and explore any unresolved issues.
+It focuses on encouraging and trusting you to find your own way to solutions through providing a non-judgemental space in which to be heard and to explore any unresolved issues.

 Mindfulness based therapy helps you develop a greater awareness of mental processes, feelings and their connection to your body – in present time.
 You may also be given mindfulness tools and techniques to bring about deeper understanding, insight and healing.

 Integrative therapy as its title suggests, takes the view that there is no single approach that can treat you in all situations.
 So your therapist will integrate different therapeutic tools to suit your needs.